ctn-waterloo/website/ctn_waterloo/content/people/xuan-choo.md

 integration - to build a system that seamlessly melds sensory input, with decision making and problem solving, with motor output, in order to perform highly complex tasks.

+### Language Learning, Representation, and Processing

+Languages come in many forms:

+  * Written languages: which can be further broken down into logographic (pictorial languages, like Chinese, Japanese), and syllabic (languages like English, French, etc).
+  * Spoken languages
+  * Sign languages

+And yet the brain is able to make sense of it all.
+Is there an underlying general framework that the brain uses to represent these different forms of languages, or does each form have its own specific framework?
+Additionally, how does the brain learn languages?
+Are multiple sensory inputs required to learn a language, or is just one sensory input enough?

 ## Previous Projects
 A biologically plausible model of memory for serial-order information